OFTechLabs/game-of-homes-workshop/README.md

 If visual studio asks for “installing missing assets” then choose Yes.

 In the bottom there is window with a tab `Terminal`.
 If not, go to menu `Terminal --> New Terminal`.
-Run the following statement
+Run the following statement:

-`dotnet watch -p .\GoHDashboard\Blazor-Dashboard run`
+Windows: `dotnet watch -p .\GoHDashboard\Blazor-Dashboard run` Linux / maxOS: `dotnet watch -p ./GoHDashboard\Blazor-Dashboard run`

 Start a browser a go to page `http://localhost:5000`.
 This opens the dashboard that shows the results.
 During the first run this will only show 'loading'.